Mikejo5000/vsts-docs-pr/docs/boards/backlogs/manage-bugs.md

 ::: moniker range="vsts"

 ### Use the Analytics service to create bug reports
 You can use Power BI to create more complex reports than what you can get from a query.
-To learn more, see [Connect to VSTS with Power BI Data Connector](../../report/powerbi/data-connector-connect.md).
+To learn more, see [Connect with Power BI Data Connector](../../report/powerbi/data-connector-connect.md).

 ::: moniker-end